Michael-Geel/Demo-Repo/README.md

 Successfully pushed to GitHub.
 Issues resolved.

 Pushes are still being made using old git account.
 Need to see how to swap accounts so that git activity is correctly recorded.

+Attempt 1 to set account to new credentials.